Introduction

 Once we have identified a specific dataset of interest, we can look at the files within it using:

 as we saw in the last episode.
+We can get just the location of a specific file OR the location of all files within the dataest, depending upon which we specify.
 We could download this file locally using

 Exercise:Using the suggested tags, find the latest available datasets for: